Scenic Rides, Vintage Trains and Unique Rail Museums

 One of the classic scenic train rides in Washington is at the Mount Rainier Scenic Railroad in Elbe.
 The passenger train service, pulled by historic steam engines, runs along the heritage railroad to the Mount Rainier Railroad and Logging Museum.
-The museum and rides are currently closed because of COVID-19, but should be visited when it reopens for the fun rides and seasonal events it hosts.
+The museum and rides are closed for the foreseeable future because of COVID-19 and other complications, but should be visited when it reopens for the fun rides and seasonal events it hosts.

 Self-propelled ride.
 Photo courtesy of Vance Creek Railriders.

 Vance Creek Railriders (Self-Propelled)

 If you have ever wanted to travel down railroad tracks at your speed, the Vance Creek Railriders near Shelton, Washington, is ready.
 Following a line of track laid by the Simpson Logging Co., this ride is unlike anything else around.
 Instead of sitting back on a train car, passengers are part of the action as they help to pedal a multi-seat, open-air, human-powered vehicle.